Okanjo/okanjo-docs/docs/Objects.md

 :   `Card []`  Array of stored cards.
 Always returns empty on guest checkout sessions.
 `subscriptions`
 :   [`Success KVP`](Globals.html#Default Response Object)  Associative set of subscription results, where the key is the store id being subscribed to and the value is the result of the subscription attempt.
+`meta`
+:   `string[]`  Array of key/value properties attached to the object upon creation of the order.
+Metadata is per-API key.

 ## Default Response Object